Loja Province: Overview

-Loja is credited with being the first city in Ecuador to have acquire the means to produce electricity.
+Loja is credited with being the first city in Ecuador to have acquired the means to produce electricity.
 Electric power was supplied to the city by the introduction of the Itaipu Hydroelectric Dam, the original structure of which was completed in 1896.

 Economy

 A lot of investment has been made recently in the cochinilla farms that provide commodities for both the textile and cosmetic industries.
 La Toma historically has provided suitable conditions for many sugar plantations.
 Commodities such as sugar and coffee are not often grown to be exported internationally like cochinilla, but are instead bought and sold domestically.

 Loja Province has seen its fair share of mining, predominantly gold and bauxite, which has consequently caused damage to the environment.

 Demographics

 Ethnic groups as of the Ecuadorian census of 2010: